History of Polish orthography

-Old Polish (Pre 1500)
+Old Polish (before 1500)

-Poles began writing in the 12th century using the Latin alphabet.
+Poles began writing in Polish in the 12th century using the Latin alphabet.
 This alphabet, however, was ill-equipped to deal with Polish phonology, particularly the palatal consonants (now written as ś, ź, ć, dź), the retroflex group (now sz, ż, and cz) as well as the nasal vowels (now written as ą, ę).
 Consequently, Polish spelling in the Middle Ages was highly inconsistent as writers struggled to adapt the Latin alphabet to the needs of the Polish language.
 There was no unified system; different writers came up with different systems before the modern Polish orthography was firmly established.

 In the earliest documents the letter c could signify c, cz, or k while the letter z was used for ś, z, ź, and ż.
-Writers soon began to experiment with digraphs (combinations of letters), new letters (ø and ſ), and eventually diacritics.
+Writers soon began to experiment with digraphs (combinations of letters), new letters (ꟁ and ſ), and eventually diacritics.

 1440 Reform

 Jakub Parkoszowic (Jacobus Parcossii) in 1440 was the first to attempt to introduce an orthographic reform titled Traktat o ortografii polskiej (Treatise on Polish Orthography) that was ultimately failed and wasn't rediscovered until 1830.